-History of Violations: Since the Discharger does not have a history of violations, a neutral multiplier of 1.0 is appropriate.
+History of Violations: Since the Discharger does not have a history of violations, a neutral multiplier of 1.0 for each storm event is appropriate.

 Cleanup and Cooperation: The cleanup and cooperation multiplier ranges from 0.75 to 1.5, with a lower multiplier where there is exceptional cleanup and cooperation compared to what can reasonably be expected, and a higher multiplier where there is not.